Ahmad Motevaselian: Investigations

-Adnan Mansour, Lebanese foreign minister, at a meeting with the families of the abducted Iranian diplomats said: "Beirut have sent the United Nations two formal letters in the past two years confirming the abduction of the Iranian nationals on the Lebanese soil and these have been recorded as official documents at the UN Secretariat."
+Adnan Mansour, Lebanese foreign minister, said at a meeting with the families of the abducted Iranian diplomats that "Beirut have sent the United Nations two formal letters in the past two years confirming the abduction of the Iranian nationals on the Lebanese soil and these have been recorded as official documents at the UN Secretariat."

 The Lebanese justice ministry has been asked to submit a report on the latest investigations conducted into the case, vowing not to spare any effort at both national and international levels to resolve this painful issue.

-Former Iranian President, Mahmoud Ahmadinejad is quoted by Iran's Fars News Agency as telling U.N.
-Secretary General Ban Ki-moon during a meeting in New York City: "Regarding the four abducted Iranian diplomats, there are documents that show they are alive and in the hands of the Zionist Regime."
-He also added that: "We expected U.N.
+Former Iranian President Mahmoud Ahmadinejad is quoted by Iran's Fars News Agency as telling U.N.
+Secretary General Ban Ki-moon during a meeting in New York City "Regarding the four abducted Iranian diplomats, there are documents that show they are alive and in the hands of the Zionist Regime."
+He also added that "We expected U.N.
 Secretary General to take serious measures for their release."